Improved bounds on W-W' mixing with ATLAS resonant WZ production data at the LHC at $\sqrt{s}=13$ TeV: Concluding remarks

 \section{Concluding remarks}

-Exploration of the the diboson $WZ$ production at the LHC with 13~TeV data allows to set stringent constraints on the $W$-$W'$ mixing angle and $W'$ mass, $M_{W'}$.
-We derived such limits by using data recorded by the ATLAS detector at the CERN LHC, with integrated luminosity of $\sim$ 36.1 fb$^{-1}$.
-By comparing the experimental limits to the theoretical predictions for the total cross section of $W'$ resonant production and its subsequent decay into $WZ$ pairs, we show that the derived constraints on the $W$-$W'$ mixing angle for the EGM model are substantially improved, by a factor of one order of magnitude, with respect to those derived from the global analysis of low energy electroweak data, as well as from the diboson production study performed at the Tevatron and those based on the LHC Run~I. Also, the role of the $W'$ dilepton decay channel in reducing the allowed parameter space was adopted.
-Further constraining of this mixing can be achieved from the analysis of data already collected by the end of Run~II, still to be analyzed.
+Exploration of the the diboson $WZ$ and dilepton $e\nu$ production at the LHC with the 13~TeV data set allows to place stringent constraints on the $W$-$W'$ mixing angle and $W'$ mass, $M_{W'}$.
+We derived such limits by using data recorded by the ATLAS detector at the CERN LHC, with integrated luminosity of $\sim$ 36.1~fb$^{-1}$.
+By comparing the experimental limits to the theoretical predictions for the total cross section of $W'$ resonant production and its subsequent decay into $WZ$ and $e\nu$ pairs, we show that the derived constraints on the $W$-$W'$ mixing angle for the EGM model are substantially improved with respect to those obtained from the global analysis of low energy electroweak data, as well as from the diboson production study performed at the Tevatron and those based on the LHC Run~I. Further constraining of this mixing can be achieved from the analysis of data already collected by the end of Run~II, still to be analyzed.
 The new LHC bound starts to become highly competitive with the constraints coming from low-energy EW studies and after the LHC Run~I.

 In addition, our work shows that accounting for the contribution of the $W'$ boson decay channel, $W'\to WH$, to the total width $\Gamma_{W'}$ does not dramatically affect the bounds on the mixing parameter $\xi$ obtained in the scenario of a vanishing $WH$ mode.
 Namely, it turns out that for the higher $W'$ masses the constraints on $W$-$W'$ mixing are relaxed by a few relative percent for the $WZ$ channel as illustrated in Fig.~\ref{fig6}.
 One should also note that in this paper, for the sake of compactness of the graphic material, we limited ourselves to an analysis of experimental data from the ATLAS detector only.
-Our further analysis shows that the corresponding CMS data \cite{Khachatryan:2016jww,Sirunyan:2017acf} yields bounds on the mixing parameter $\xi$ and the $W'$ boson mass that agree with the results based on the ATLAS data.
+Our further analysis shows that the corresponding CMS data \cite{Khachatryan:2016jww,Sirunyan:2017acf,Sirunyan:2018hsl} yields bounds on the mixing parameter $\xi$ and the $W'$ boson mass that agree with the results based on the ATLAS data.